 What are the best toys to buy for children aged 12 – 24 months?

 This fun train is bright, simple and appealing.
 There are enough pieces to keep little ones busy but not too many to overwhelm.
 It even manages to mish-mash some education in too.
 Our testers loved that it helped tots count and match colours.

 Any downsides?
 The connections between carriages could be stronger; it sometimes comes apart when being pushed along the floor.

 Although it's for ages 2 and up, this is a fun, snap-based game that can help your toddler use problem-solving skills to match cards with adult supervision.
 Our mums thought it was a good game to encourage tots to take turns and share.

 This is an interactive toy that encourages your tot to follow her around.
 It has sensory details and encourages the development of fine motor skills and imagination.
 One of our testers described it as a “showstopper”.

 Any downsides?
 The buttons are pretty stiff for little ones to use.

-This is a this fun, educational game which is aimed at helping little ones with their counting skills.
+This is a fun and educational game which is aimed at helping little ones with their counting skills.
 Our testers found it helped their children learn colours, counting, and general number work, and that it kept them occupied for a decent amount of time.

 Any downsides?
 It's quite easy for the coins to get stuck down the back of the till.

-Dr. Pooch helps your tot learn how to dress themselves, whilst giving them a cuddly companion to look after.
-Our mums loved the friendly pup who helped with the development of moto skills.
+Dr Pooch helps your tot learn how to dress themselves, whilst giving them a cuddly companion to look after.
+Our mums loved the friendly pup who helped with the development of motor skills.